Gulfport Deadline Alert: Faruqi & Faruqi, LLP Encourages Investors Who Suffered Losses Exceeding $50,000 In Gulfport Energy Corporation To Contact The Firm - Oil & Gas 360

 Gulfport Deadline Alert: Faruqi & Faruqi, LLP Encourages Investors Who Suffered Losses Exceeding $50,000 In Gulfport Energy Corporation To Contact The Firm

-New York, New York--(Newsfile Corp. - March 19, 2020) - Faruqi & Faruqi, LLP, a leading national securities law firm, reminds investors in Gulfport Energy Corporation (NASDAQ: GPOR) ("Gulfport" or the "Company") of the May 18, 2020 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.
+New York, New York--(Newsfile Corp. - March 24, 2020) - Faruqi & Faruqi, LLP, a leading national securities law firm, reminds investors in Gulfport Energy Corporation ("Gulfport" or the "Company") (NASDAQ: GPOR) of the May 18, 2020 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.

 Faruqi & Faruqi logo